1922 W503 Strip Card Set

 My envy runs DEEP.

-Even still that puts the graded population at about 2 cards for each issue in the set.
+Surprisingly, PSA has graded only 17 cards, and SGC has graded 130, although some old-time vintage collectors have preferred SGC to PSA.
+Even still that puts the graded population at about two cards for each issue in the set.

 Speaking of SETS, if we go back to Lew Lipset’s Old Judge website, and look at his old auctions, he did sell an amazing w503 complete set in 2006, for $33,657.